Russia arrests American citizen on suspicion of spying

 Earlier this month, Russian gun rights activist Maria Butina pleaded guilty to conspiring with a senior Russian official to infiltrate U.S. conservatives.
 Butina, 30, is the first Russian national to be convicted of seeking to influence U.S. policy in the run-up to the 2016 election by acting as a foreign agent.

-Shortly before her guilty plea, Russian President Vladimir Putin said Butina was not known to any of his spy agencies.
+Shortly before Butina pleaded guilty, Putin said she was not known to any of his spy agencies.
 The country’s Foreign Ministry has gone to great lengths to paint Butina as a political prisoner, notably by launching a wide-ranging social media campaign.

 Comments